 Strengthening Primary Care in the South West LHIN

-With the goal of improving access, accountability and performance, the South West LHIN will work with the Ministry of Health and Long-Term Care to implement a multi-year collaborative reform strategy.
-The core of this work will be connecting and integrating Primary Care Providers with other care providers.
-There is also a need for dedicated work to respond to the needs of currently under serviced Indigenous communities.
+With the goal to improve access, accountability and performance, the LHIN will work with the Ministry to implement a multi-year collaborative reform strategy with primary care providers to better connect and integrate with other care providers.
+There is also a need for dedicated work to respond to the needs of currently underserviced Aboriginal communities.

 Together with the LHIN, system partners will:

 - Work with the Ministry to implement a multi-year collaborative reform strategy with primary care providers.